sanketwagh147/exalens-test/README.md

 ### Or checkout live-demo of dashboard <Strong>[Here](https://www.sanketwagh.com/exalens-demo)</Strong>

-### Add Devices

-- To add more publishers(sensors) copy any device block in `docker-compose` and tweak environment variables as required which will spin up another container and start publishing to the broker

 # Adding More Publishers (Sensors)

 To add more publishers (sensors), you can copy any device block in the `docker-compose.yml` file and tweak the environment variables as required.
 This will spin up another container and start publishing to the broker.